EvilKhaosKat/books_buying_optimizer/README.md

 Rules are simple:
-when you buy 3+ books you can get 1 book for free, but cost of it's free book <= lowest cost among bought books.
+when you buy 3+ books you can get 1 book for free, but cost of that free book <= lowest cost among bought books.

 ### Requirements: